June 1962 Alcatraz escape: Escape

 On January 30, 1960, Morris was moved into Cell No. 138 on outside B Block.
 West was his cellmate next door.
-West, who played with an accordion, was reportedly a compulsive chatterer and San Francisco Chronicle reporter John Campbell Bruce suggests Morris likely did "not cotton his neighbor right off".
-Morris lost West for an indefinite period in late summer 1960, when West helped stage a fracas at a noon meal to draw the guards and give robber Wagstaff a free hand to stab an inmate at another part of the mess hall; West and Wagstaff went off to D Block.
+West, who played with an accordion, was reportedly a compulsive chatterer; San Francisco Chronicle reporter John Campbell Bruce suggests that Morris likely did "not cotton his neighbor right off".
+Morris lost West for an indefinite period in late summer 1960, when West helped stage a fracas during a noon meal to draw the guards and gave an inmate named Wagstaff a free hand to stab another inmate at another part of the mess hall; West and Wagstaff went off to D Block.
 Morris may have encountered John Anglin when John came to Alcatraz in October, the two having known each other at Atlanta.
 When Clarence came along in January, the brothers occupied adjoining cells.
 Some accounts suggest that Morris and the Anglins had never known West before Alcatraz.
 Others suggest the four inmates all knew each other from previous incarcerations in Florida and Georgia.

-There are conflicting accounts as to who masterminded the escape.
-Campbell writes that the escape plan was formulated under the leadership of Morris, saying that Morris had a conversation with a fellow prisoner in the brush shop, in which his fellow prisoner revealed that in 1957, Willard Winhoven (who was released in 1959 after serving twelve years for robbery), an inmate electrician, had removed a fan motor from a ventilation shaft to the roof on B Block and no replacement was made.
-The inmate teased Morris, saying "ask the bull for the key", meaning ask the guard for the key.
-Morris waited until West got out of solitary confinement in early 1962 whereupon Morris ordered an accordion like West's, before telling the Anglins and West the escape plan.
-West, when he was interrogated after he failed to escape with Morris and Anglins, claimed that the escape was his idea, saying he been painting the prison roof in spring 1961 when he realized the ventilation shafts might be a way out.
-West proposed the idea to the Anglins who then included Morris in the plan.
+There are conflicting accounts as to who masterminded the escape plan.
+Campbell writes that the plan was formulated under the leadership of Morris, saying that Morris had a conversation with a fellow prisoner in the brush shop, in which his fellow prisoner revealed that in 1957, Willard Winhoven (who was released in 1959 after serving twelve years for robbery), an inmate electrician, had removed a fan motor from a ventilation shaft to the roof on B Block and no replacement was made.
+The inmate teased Morris, saying "ask the bull [the guard] for the key".
+Morris waited until West was released from solitary confinement in early 1962, whereupon Morris ordered an accordion like West's, before telling the Anglins and West the escape plan.
+Under interrogation following the escape, West claimed that the escape was his idea, saying he been painting the prison roof in spring 1961 when he realized the ventilation shafts were a viable way out.
+In his account, West proposed the idea to the Anglins, who then included Morris in the plan.
 Prison officials were skeptical of West's claims, due to his background, and believed Morris was the mastermind.
 In his autobiography, Alcatraz: The True End of the Line, former inmate Darwin Coon claimed that John Anglin was the mastermind.